 Low: If the defect priority is set to low, the effect of the defect on the application is low.

-High: The defect can be resolved as soon as possible if the priority is set to high. if not fixed it will affect the system’s functionality.
+High: The defect can be resolved as soon as possible if the priority is set to high.
+If not fixed, it will affect the system’s functionality.

 116) What is defect severity?

-if the impact of a defect is higher on a system, then the severity level of the defect is high.
+If the impact of a defect is higher on a system, then the severity level of the defect is high.
 Generally, a Quality assurance engineer is responsible for determining the severity level of a bug or defect.

-there are generally four categories of severity:
+There are generally four categories of severity:

-Critical: Critical severity can indicate a complete shut-down of the process, nothing can proceed further.
+Critical: Critical severity can indicate a complete shutdown of the process; nothing can proceed further.

 Major: Major severity can be defined as a highly severe defect that collapses the system.
 However, certain functionality of the system is working as per the expectations.